IMPORTANT PATIENT UPDATES

 Please call our scheduling department at 214-540-0704 or contact us via patient portal to get re-scheduled.

 The safety of our patients and staff is very important to us.
 Therefore, masks are still required for all patients, visitors and staff at Rheumatology Associates.
+In addition, we are only allowing if necessary 1 essential visitor to accompany patients for communication or mobility assistance.
 Thank you for helping us keep our patients and staff safe and healthy.

 Should I adjust my medications around the time of vaccination?

 When getting ready to receive your vaccine, please be aware that The American College of Rheumatology has recently published guidance regarding the use of immune suppressing medications around the time of the vaccine.
-Based on the available information, patients taking the following medications may continue them without change: Prednisone <20 mg/day (or glucocorticoid equivalent), sulfasalazine, leflunomide (Arava), mycophenolate (Cellcept, Myfortic), azathioprine (Imuran), oral cyclophosphamide, Enbrel (erelzi, eticovo), Humira (amjevita, cyltezo, hyrimoz, hadlima, hulio), Simponi, Simponi Aria, Remicade, Inflectra, Renflexis, Ixifi, Avsola, Cimzia, Actemra, Kevzara, Cosentyx, Taltz, Tremfya, Stelara, Kineret, Ilaris, Benlysta, Cyclosporine, and Tacrolimus.
+Based on the available information, patients taking the following medications may continue them without change: Prednisone <20 mg/day (or glucocorticoid equivalent), sulfasalazine, leflunomide (Arava), azathioprine (Imuran), oral cyclophosphamide, Enbrel (erelzi, eticovo), Humira (amjevita, cyltezo, hyrimoz, hadlima, hulio), Simponi, Simponi Aria, Remicade (Inflectra, Renflexis, Ixifi, Avsola), Cimzia, Actemra, Kevzara, Cosentyx, Taltz, Tremfya, Stelara, Kineret, Ilaris, Benlysta.

-Patients receiving other medications such as Methotrexate, Xeljanz, Olumiant, Rinvoq, Orencia (both self-injections and intravenous), Rituximab (truxima, ruxience, riabni) and intravenous Cyclophosphamide may benefit from temporarily holding the medication when receiving the vaccine if their disease is well controlled and may allow it.
+Patients receiving Sulfasalazine, Leflunomide (Arava), Azathioprine (Imuran), Methotrexate, mycophenolate (CellCept, Myfortic), Xeljanz, Olumiant, Rinvoq, Orencia (both self-injections and intravenous), Rituximab (truxima, ruxience, riabni), Tacrolimus, Cyclosporine, oral Cyclophosphamide, and intravenous Cyclophosphamide may benefit from temporarily holding the medication when receiving the vaccine if their disease is well controlled.
 Before holding or making any changes to your medications, please contact your provider.

 Additional recommendations include holding Acetaminophen and NSAID’s (over the counter or prescription) for 24 hours prior to vaccination.
 There are no recommended restrictions on use post vaccination to treat symptoms.